Court deals Kaizer Chiefs major transfer blow in pursuit of top South African talent

 Coach loses cool as slap incident leads to lengthy ban in fiery Championship clash

-Spurs secure uncommon win
+Spurs secure an uncommon win over Chiefs

 The Dispute Resolution Committee also made it clear that it lacks the authority to force a club to release a contracted player.